Canvas print: Stretcher mounted

-One of the display methods is to trimmed the canvas to size then glued, or staple it to traditional stretcher bars, or a wooden panel and displayed it in a frame, or frame-less in a gallery wrap.
-The stretchers are usually constructed from solid pine and underpinned for added strength.
-A print that is designed to continue round the edges of a stretcher frame once gallery-wrapped is referred to as full-bleed.
+One of the display methods is to trim the canvas to size and then glue or staple it to traditional stretcher bars or a wooden panel and display it in a frame, or frame-less in a gallery wrap.
+The stretchers are sometimes constructed from solid pine and underpinned for added strength.
+A print that is designed to continue around the edges of a stretcher frame once gallery-wrapped is referred to as full-bleed.

 Uses for prints

 Canvas prints are used as final output for fine art pieces or for reproduction of other types of two dimensional art (drawings, paintings, photograph, etc.).

 Canvas prints are often used as a cheaper alternative to framed artwork as there is no glazing required and the stretcher is not usually visible, so the prints do not need to be varnished or treated.